oferonmi/GPT-Voice-Assistant/README.md

     ```
         brew install portaudio
     ```
-    - on all platforms, install dependencies
+    - On all platforms, install dependencies
     ```
         pip install -r requirements.txt

     ```
-    - to app in command line
+    - To use app in command line
     ```
         python main.py
     ```
-    - to app with graphical interface
+    - To use app with graphical interface
     ```
         python main_gui.py
     ```